 If you are interested in finding out more about your fertility after the discontinuation of contraception, please contact us.

-There are no ifs or buts about it…fertility is an emotional rollercoaster.
+There are no ifs or buts about it… fertility is an emotional rollercoaster.
 It is essential that you take time to acknowledge that the stress, strains and anxiety that come with trying to conceive can’t always be avoided (even with the best intentions).
-We strongly advise prioritising your overall health and well-being (physical and mental) when looking to conceive and whilst undergoing fertility treatment.
+We strongly advise prioritising your overall health and well-being (physical and mental) when looking to conceive and while undergoing fertility treatment.

 Patients often find establishing a strong support network is useful for discussing their thoughts and feelings.
 Integrating counselling into your fertility journey can also help individuals and couples by allowing them the opportunity to confidentially explore any feelings and distress they are experiencing.